-IMPORTANT: When the tool is not in use, the switch should be locked in the "OFF" position (A) Fig. 20 to prevent unauthorized use, using a padlock (B) Fig. 20, with a 3/16" diameter shackle inserted through the holes in the switch plate (C) Fig. 20.
+IMPORTANT: When the machine is not in use, the switch should be locked in the "OFF" position to prevent unauthorized use, using a padlock (A) Fig. 20 with a 3/16" diameter shackle inserted through the holes in the switch plate (C) Fig. 19.